Skim Persaraan Kebangsaan

 Member Account offers several benefits for your retirement savings:

-2. Lump Sum Withdrawal at Age 60: Once you reach the age of 60, you have the option to withdraw 100% of your savings as a lump sum.
-This provides you with a significant fund that can be utilized during your retirement.
+- Lump Sum Withdrawal at Age 60: Once you reach the age of 60, you have the option to:

 3. Pre-Retirement Withdrawal: You can also make partial or full withdrawals from your Member Account for specific needs before reaching the age of 60.
 Some of the withdrawal schemes available include: